FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/API/REST_APIDoc.md

 #### Parameters

 *  **REQUIRED** uid: optional input parameter, need to be an Unique Id for this element, if not present will be server generated, if sent ATAK will try to update an existing geoObject.
 Use ``putGeoObject`` instead
 * *REQUIRED* GeoObject: It's the information that will determine which type will be placed on the tak maps including his icon.
 Please see API documentation for a list of valid entries.
-*  **REQUIRED**  longitude: the angular distance of the geoobject from the meridian of the greenwich, UK expressed in positive or negative float. (e.g -76.107.7998).  remember to set the display of your TAK in decimal cohordinates, where *West 77.08* is equal to '-77.08' in the API
+*  **REQUIRED**  longitude: the angular distance of the geoobject from the meridian of the greenwich, UK expressed in positive or negative float. (e.g -76.107.7998).  remember to set the display of your TAK in decimal coordinates, where *West 77.08* is equal to '-77.08' in the API
 *  **REQUIRED** latitude: the angular distance of the geoobject from the earths equator expressed in positive or negative float. (e.g 43.855682)
 *  **REQUIRED**attitude: the kind of expected behavior of the GeoObject (e.g friendly, hostile, unknown).
 Please see API documentation for a list of valid entries.
 * How: the way in which this geo information has been acquired.
 Please see API documentation for a list of valid entries.